gbrunner/adv-programming-for-gis-and-rs/Project 3/README.md

 **Note:** This is not the only way to do this.

 ## 2. Earthquake Impact Assessment
+Have you ever seen the [USGS Earthquake Pager](https://earthquake.usgs.gov/earthquakes/eventpage/us1000g60s#pager)?
+In the project, you're going to work towards creating something similar!

 The USGS tracks [global earthquake activity](https://earthquake.usgs.gov/earthquakes/map/).
 For this project, I want you to estimate the potential population affected by a large earthquake that occurred over the past month.
 The significant earthquakes from the past month can be found [here](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/significant_month.csv).
 There will be on the order of 1 to 10 *significant* earthquakes from the last month.

 As a template for this analysis, please see this [GeoEnrichment Tutorial](https://developers.arcgis.com/python/guide/performing-geoenrichment/).
 For your analysis, you will follow some steps seen here.
 Your goal is to present an estimate of the **Total Population** affected by those earthquakes.
 I'm leaving it up to you to figure out buffer sizes, whether there are in fact any people within range of the earthquake, and other questions.